-®Where variations in grading immediately adjacent to pedestrian walks are potentially hazardous (particularly to persons who are visually impaired), the hazardous edges of the walk shall incorporate clearly defined, cane-detectable curbs at least 75 mm (3 in.) high.
+Where variations in grading immediately adjacent to pedestrian walkways are potentially hazardous (particularly to persons who are visually impaired), the hazardous edges of the walkway shall incorporate clearly defined, canedetectable curbs at least 75 mm (3 in.) high.

 Shrubs with thorns and sharp edges shall be planted at least 920 mm (36 in.) away from accessible pathways and seating areas.